ashwinravi1259/docs-test-fork/docs/agent-wallet/intro.md

 ### Delegatees
 Delegatees are entities that can execute operations on behalf of the Agent Wallet.
 They:
 - Must authenticate using Sign-in With Ethereum (SIWE)
-- Can execute tools permitted by the admin
+- Can execute tools permitted by the Admin
-- Operate within the constraints of policies set by the admin
+- Operate within the constraints of policies set by the Admin
 - Have access to specific PKPs assigned to them

 ### Tools
 Tools are the building blocks of Agent Wallet functionality.
 They:
-- Must be registered by the admin
+- Must be registered by the Admin
 - Can be permitted or unpermitted for specific delegatees
 - Can be enabled or disabled without removal
 - Execute specific operations on behalf of the Agent Wallet